Mansfield Lahm Regional Airport: History

 The airport is named for Frank P. Lahm.
 Lahm was a balloonist who trained his son in the field where the airport is now located.
 His son won the first Gordon Bennett balloon race to Paris to England, eventually worked with the Wright Brothers, and was the first military passenger on an airplane.

+Efforts to build an airport in Mansfield were promoted by J.R.
+"Bud" Harrington, who first landed at the site in 1933.

+A restaurant called the Sky Club and built by James R. Harrington opened at the airport in May 1946.

 The first airline flights were TWA Douglas DC-3s in 1947; Lake Central replaced TWA in 1953, and successor Allegheny served Mansfield until 1969, when Allegheny Commuter took over.

 The Mansfield Aviation Club was founded at the airport in 1949 and provides scholarships and celebrations.

+The Air National Guard base sought to acquire an additional 30 acre acres from a nearby industrial park on which to expand in June 1984.

+Niss Aviation announced plans to build a new hangar next to the airport terminal in November 2020.

 In 2021, the airport received an annual federal subsidy over several years from the Bipartisan Infrastructure Investment and Jobs Act.

 In 2023, the city of Mansfield sued 81 companies and individuals over possible contamination at Mansfield airport.
 The issue is primarily centered around chemicals in foam being used by the Air National Guard's firefighters.
 The city claims that the military's products were defective and unreasonable dangerous.
 The suit is ongoing.

+Plans for a new restaurant at the airport were announced in November 2023.

-Military presence
+Military facilities

 The airport is home to the Mansfield Lahm Air National Guard Base and the 179th Airlift Wing (179 AW), an Ohio Air National Guard unit operationally gained by the Air Mobility Command (AMC).
 The unit has about 1000 personnel, of which about 300 are full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel and the remaining 760 are traditional part-time air national guardsmen.

 The wing has been active at Mansfield Lahm since its establishment in 1948, operating various fighter aircraft until 1976, when it transitioned to an airlift mission with C-130 Hercules aircraft.
 The wing has performed service during Operations Desert Shield, Desert Storm, Southern Watch, Noble Eagle, Enduring Freedom and Iraqi Freedom.
 Retiring their C-130's in 2009, the 179th flew the C-27 Spartan until 2013, at which time it began transitioning back to the C-130.